CrackerCat/Mac_Vuln/README.md

-# Papers and Sliders of MacOS/IOS Vulnerabilities and Exploitations.
+# Papers and Slides of MacOS/IOS Vulnerabilities and Exploitations.